WHAT COLORS ARE BEST FOR SOUTHERN EXPOSURE?

 Do you have a southeast, southwest, or north-south-facing room?

-While it might seem confusing, having dual exposures isn’t bad when you’re armed with the right information!
+While it might seem confusing, having multiple exposures isn’t bad when armed with the right information!
 Check out this blog post on ‘how to pick paint colors when you have TWO exposures.’

 Do you want to know YOUR 3 best paint colors?